 Research has shown that some people and pets respond well to the smell of lavender.
 Lavender-infused cotton balls can be placed in a plastic bag.
 Once the bag is open, it will diffuse through the car.
 Do not apply the lavender oil directly onto your pet.
 Absorption of the lavender oil through the skin or ingesting the oil by licking the oil off their fur can be toxic to your pet.

-Several studies have indicated that certain types of music, such as classical music and reggae can calm an anxious dog.
+Several studies have indicated that certain types of music, such as classical music and reggae can calm dog car anxiety.
 Some dogs also exhibited reduced signs of anxiety in response to listening to audiobooks.

 Potty and Travel Breaks Are Important

-While it may not allow you to reach your destination in the shortest time possible, taking frequent breaks may be helpful to reduce anxiety.
+While it may not allow you to reach your destination in the shortest time possible, taking frequent breaks may be helpful to reduce dog car anxiety.

 It is also best to avoid taking long winding roads at breakneck speeds to reduce the possibility of inducing nausea in your pet.